vgl-hub/rdeval-documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to rdeval's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**rdeval** is a tool to efficiently generate and visualize summary statistics for sequence data.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   rdeval's source code is available `here <https://github.com/vgl-hub/rdeval>`_.

 Contents
 --------